-How to Catch a Swarm of Bees Safely
+Catch a Swarm of Bees

 Methods Used to Capture Bee Swarms

-Swarm Traps & Bait Hives
+Swarm Traps

-They are a great option for the beekeeper who has to be away at work and cannot keep a constant eye on the hives.
-Also, perhaps you can catch some wild bees that could add some new genetics to your apiary.
+It is the wise beekeeper who knowns how to set up a honey bee swarm trap near their apiary.
+These are a great option for the beekeeper who has to be away at work and cannot keep a constant eye on the hives.

 Transition Swarms

 Another way to gather some new bees is to catch them in their transition spot.
-When a honey bee swarm leaves the mother colony, they will gather somewhere nearby.
+When a swarm leaves the mother colony, they will gather somewhere nearby.
 This is a temporary resting place.

-The swarm stays in this swarm transition location for a few hours or maybe overnight.
+The swarm stays in this transition location for a few hours or maybe overnight.
 This is the beekeeper’s moment of opportunity to catch the bees easily.

 Sometimes a swarm will seem stuck – unable to make a decision on where to move.
 This is unfortunate because in regions with cold Winters, the colony will die when it turns cold.